-Members of the Mayer Fire Fighters Association are busy launching their annual Adopt-a-family toy and food drive for 2002.
+Members of the Mayer Fire Fighters Association are busy preparing to launch their annual Adopt-A-Family toy and food drive for 2001.

 The association's members are dedicated to helping less-fortunate families in the Mayer Fire District give their children a joyous holiday season.

 MFFA President Richard LaRue said the group is asking the public to join the firefighters in making the holidays a little brighter for some area families.

 "We select three families from the district and help them with a complete Christmas dinner and toys for the kids," he said.
 "We will get them clothes, shoes, toys and supply them with the meal."